calderast/jdb_to_nwb/resources/README.md

 The `chip_first` column is the channel map for when the chip side (top in eagle) is plugged into first port (preferred).
 This is the assumed default unless otherwise specified.
 The `cable_first` column is the channel map for if the cable side (bottom in eagle) was plugged into first port.
 The cable_first map is simply the chip_first map shifted by ±128, and vice versa (to go from one to the other, subtract 128 from values greater than 128, and add 128 to values less than or equal to 128).

-### TODO: Figure out ECOG channels??
-Some info I found on ECOG channels so far:

-From `plot_impedance_geometry_v3_table`: "If ECoG channel 1+4 connected and plug sequence was "chip first", then channels 128 and 193 (one based) will be low impedance.
-For "cable first" it is 65 and 256."
+#### ECoG channels
+We currently do not use ECoG (electrocorticogram) channels for recordings in the hex maze.
+It is possible this may change in the future, in which case the ECoG channels will be as follows:
 ```
 ecogs.cable=[64 0 191 255]+1; %cable first ecog intan channels / screw 1-4
 ecogs.chip=[192 128 63 127]+1; %chip first ecog intan channels
 ```
-They are maybe already handled by being filtered out based on impedance?
-Check on that.
+If using ECoG, this is a useful check for how the rat was plugged in: If ECoG channel 1+4 connected and the plug sequence was "chip first", then channels 129 and 193 (one based) will be low impedance.
+If the plug sequence was "cable first", channels 65 and 256 will be low impedance.

 ## Electrode coordinates